azogue/hass_config/custom_components/sensor/README.md

               - ldr
               - ref
 ```
 Only the `host` variable is required.
-To establish the scanning frequency for getting enerpi state, use the variables `data_refresh` & `pngtiles_refresh`, in seconds. `data_refresh` has to be higher or equal than HA `scan_interval` to function properly, because the trigger for request data is inside the HA update function.
+To establish the scanning frequency for getting the enerpi state, use the variables `data_refresh` & `pngtiles_refresh`, in seconds. `data_refresh` has to be higher or equal than HA `scan_interval` to function properly, because the trigger for requesting data is inside the HA update function.

-* For the tiles representation as local_file cameras:
+* For the tiles representation as `local_file cameras:
 ```
         camera:
           - platform: local_file